TITLE: Advocacy Manager

 • Ability to research and analyze various issues with reasonable speed, sourcing and accuracy and articulate how these interact with the Global Fund and U.S. policies, initiatives and procedures.

-• Possess strong analytical, oral, written and interpersonal communication skills, including attention to detail and superior editing abilities.
+• Possess strong analytical, oral, written and interpersonal communication skills, including attention to detail.

 • Knowledge and understanding of global health issues, with a particular understanding of the Global Fund and its mechanics and processes, are considered a plus.